stolostron/rhacm-docs/services/cert_manager/restore_certs.md

 | [Helm](#helm) | `cluster/cfc-certs/helm` |

 ## Before you begin:
- - Ensure that your {{site.data.keyword.product}} cluster is running.
+ - Ensure that your Red Hat Advanced Cluster Management for Kubernetes cluster is running.
  - Make sure that you have a backup of all of the certificates that you want to restore.

 ## Restoring root CA certificates